 At the OMEP Conference, the situation was similar—only about one in ten people wore a mask—and tourists did not seem inclined to do so either.

 It was the second time for me to participate in the OMEP international conference.
 The organization and management are rather relaxed, so there were times when the master of ceremonies had not yet arrived on site or an unscheduled talk was suddenly given.
 The program was, however, very rich and I was also impressed with the content that differed greatly from that of conferences in Japan on early childhood education and related subjects.

-I will introduce the issues discussed at the conference in the next blog entry.
+I will introduce the issues discussed at the conference in another oportunity.
 Here, I would like to discuss differences in the response to COVID-19 and action taken and my experience until I arrived back at Narita Airport in Japan.
 The temperature in Athens was high during the day, but the cool, dry weather in the evening required long sleeves and felt refreshing.
 It was hard to leave a city that was liberated from mask-wearing and offered such a refreshing atmosphere.